Motivation

 Community networks are an answer: locally built, locally owned, and locally maintained networks that bring connectivity where no one else will.

-This handbook was born from real-world experience building community networks in places like Senegal and Namibia.
-We found that existing documentation was either too academic, too fragmented, or assumed resources and knowledge that simply weren't available on the ground.
+Existing documentation didn't fix this for us.
+It was either too academic, too fragmented, or assumed resources and knowledge that simply weren't available on the ground.

 Start small, learn by doing